Coutal/dotfiles-3/README.md

 This is my personal configuration for my favorite openbox window manager and some applications too.
 I hope you understand everything here. :wink:

-Here are some details about my linux environment:
 - **Terminal**                     : URxvt
 - **Icons**                        : [Papirus Custom](/.icons/)
 - **Openbox-GTK Theme**            : [Joy-Fleon, Lovely-Sweetly](/.themes/)